New Saudi oil minister endorses production cuts | Devdiscourse

 "His comments today suggest we shouldn't expect any major policy changes from the kingdom, which still wants to see oil inventories falling."
 The OPEC petroleum exporters' cartel and key independent producers want to halt a slide in prices that has persisted despite previous output cuts and US sanctions that have squeezed supply from Iran and Venezuela.

-Analysts say the JMMC monitoring body has limited options when it meets in Abu Dhabi.
-UAE Energy Minister Suheil al-Mazrouei said Sunday the group would do "whatever necessary" to rebalance the crude market, but admitted that the issue was not entirely in the hands of the world's top producers.
+Analysts say the JMMC monitoring body has limited options when it meets in Abu Dhabi to formulate recommendations ahead of an OPEC+ ministerial meeting in Vienna in December.
+UAE Energy Minister Suheil al-Mazrouei said Sunday the group would do "whatever necessary" to rebalance the crude market, but admitted the issue was not entirely in the hands of the world's top producers.

 The market is no longer governed by supply and demand but is being influenced more by US-China trade tensions and geopolitical factors, he said.
 Analysts say that while cuts could help prices, they could also mean producers lose further market share.

 Prince Abdulaziz also alluded to the sense that Saudi Arabia is shouldering the burden of production cuts, while other nations -- notably Nigeria and Iraq -- are flouting the limitations.
-Speaking to reporters in Abu Dhabi, he said the pledges made so far were good, but that one or two countries "need to be more committed" in order to bring benefits to the entire industry.
+Speaking to reporters in Abu Dhabi, he said that one or two countries "need to be more committed" in order to bring benefits to the entire industry.

 The 25-nation OPEC+ group, dominated by the cartel's kingpin Saudi Arabia and non-OPEC production giant Russia, agreed to reduce output in December 2018.
 That came as a faltering global economy and a boom in US shale oil threatened to create a global glut in supply.